Academic Year Undergraduate Research Award (AYURA)

 • If the project is co-mentored, a second nomination will be required.

 Awards will be made until funds are exhausted.
-Therefore, the OUR recommends that students apply as early as possible and at least one month before expected expenditures.
+Therefore, the OUR recommends that students submit early and at least one month before expected expenditures.
 Award payments require approvals from several university offices, meaning funds can take up to one month from the award decision to be received.
 Note that we cannot fund expenses incurred before award approval (i.e., before the official award decision).

 Selection Criteria